See: on-page navigation

 - Be aware of over-use and/or under-use of keywords and their related terms.

-- Be aware of possible negative SEO attacks by checking statistics (example: action to disavow bad inbound links).
+- Be aware of possible attempts to lower your site’s ranking by checking statistics (example: take action to disavow bad inbound links).
 The average user time on a site and the average user time on a page COMBINED with the arrival of a visitor from a search is your ticket to success.
 Long dwell/stay-times from users who went to Google and come to your pages are the most important single confirmation as to the ranking placement being correct (the longer the stay, the higher the placement).

 - Use your main keyword as the first word (or within the first two words) in your meta title.